maddc0de/music-library/album_repository_recipe.md

 # Albums Model and Repository Classes Design Recipe

+_Copy this recipe template to design and implement Model and Repository classes for a database table._

 ## 1. Design and create the Table

-table is already created in the database
+table is already created in the database, so can skip this step.

 ```
 # EXAMPLE